Human Rights Due Diligence of Epson Group

 Supplier employees

-On-site service vendor employees
+On-site service vendor workers

 Migrant workers

-Overwork -Violations of laws and internationally recognized human rights norms regarding working hours, and long working hours that are detrimental to health.
+Overwork - Violations of laws and internationally recognized human rights norms regarding working hours, and long working hours that are detrimental to health.

-Wages and Benefits -Non-payment of wages for overtime hours
+Wages and Benefits - Unpaid overtime wages

-Inhuman treatment -Harassment
+Inhuman treatment - Harassment

-Discrimination -Discrimination in dismissal and treatment
+Discrimination - Discrimination in dismissal and treatment

--Pregnancy tests, dismissal of pregnant women
+- Pregnancy tests, dismissal of pregnant women

 Occupational Health and Safety -Hazardous and noxious working environment